 Aftermath of the Titanic

-So once again I should mention that "No Greater Love" often comes prefixed with the name Danielle Steel and so whilst we have mention of the Titanic we are in romantic melodrama territory again.
-Now before that puts you off let me just say that "No Greater Love" had the potential to be half decent with this drama about a sister trying to keep the family and business going in the aftermath of the Titanic disaster.
+So once again I should mention that "No Greater Love" tends to come prefixed with the name Danielle Steel's and so whilst we have mention of the Titanic we are, once again, in romantic melodrama territory.
+Now before that puts you off let me just say that "No Greater Love" had the potential to be a half decent movie with this drama about a sister trying to keep the family together and business going in the aftermath of the Titanic disaster.
 The trouble is that "No Greater Love" tries to do too much or at least too much for a movie which is 105 minutes long and as such ends up convoluted rather than entertaining.

-Anyway after the opening the story quickly settles down to focussing on Edwina trying to be mother to her siblings whilst also running her father's business.
-She has obstacles to compete with from those suggesting she is taking on too much to dealing with a young traumatised younger sister as well as he own emotions over the loss of her fiance making it impossible for her to romantically move on.
+Anyway after the opening the story quickly settles down to focussing on Edwina trying to be mother to her siblings whilst also running her late father's business.
+She has obstacles to overcome from those suggesting she is taking on too much to dealing with a young traumatised younger sister as well as her own emotions over the loss of her fiance making it impossible for her to romantically move on.
 This is all good and for a movie which comes in under two hours that would have been plenty but then it evolves and the storyline jumps a decade and we have more issues.
-It almost feels like "No Greater Love" needed to be one of those two part mini-series in order to give it the time to breathe and elaborate on the stories properly rather than cramming them in and not doing each part a service.
+It almost feels like "No Greater Love" needed to be a two part mini-series in order to give it the time to breathe and elaborate on the stories properly rather than cramming them in and not doing each part a service.

 What this all boils down to is that "No Greater Love" in the bigger picture is not a great movie but for a Danielle Steel movie it is quite good.
 It's just a shame that it ends up feeling convoluted thanks to is cramming so much into its 105 minutes.